Ecocraft-2022/GigaBlockIncorporated/README.md

   width and height of the map, if they are wrong coordinates will be calculated wrong, thus breaking pollution system and without API token data will not be fetched from API.
   <br/>

-   Next values that can be chnged are *pollution boundaries* and *acid rain damage* those values are optional and set do default vales.
+   Next values that can be changed are *pollution boundaries* and *acid rain damage* those values are optional and set do default vales.

 <br/>